Event Spectroscopy: Event-based Multispectral and Depth Sensing using Structured Light: Introduction

 Vision is also used for data collection tasks, including multispectral imagery for assessing tree health, physiological traits, and species identification \cite{Xu2020a}.
 Current methods typically use passive spectral sensors mounted on satellites, aircraft, or UAVs operating far above the forest canopy \cite{Jarocinska2023}.
 To generate more informative insights, higher spatial resolution data is required, which can be achieved by capturing images closer to or from within the canopy.
 However, these sensors are highly dependent on ambient illumination, and the pronounced variations in lighting intensity below the canopy make the use of standard multispectral cameras extremely challenging.
 Even setting aside this limitation, a UAV would currently still need to carry multiple conventional sensors; a high resolution depth camera for obstacle sensing, an RGB camera for scene video and context, and a multispectral camera to capture multispectral data.

 In this work, we propose a single event-based structured light solution which can simultaneously deliver high-resolution and low latency depth reconstruction with integrated multispectral sensing.
-The integrated system utilizes an event camera with structured light to reconstruct high-fidelity depth with low latency.
-By changing the wavelength of the light used for structured light we can not only reconstruct RGB images, but also perform multispectral sensing by projecting the desired wavelength - with lower latency than available multispectral sensors.
+Based on previous work, the integrated system utilizes an event camera with structured light to reconstruct high-fidelity depth with low latency.
+By changing the wavelength of the light used for structured light we can not only reconstruct RGB images, but also perform multispectral sensing by projecting the desired wavelength - with lower latency than available multispectral sensors, using our novel method.
+To the best of our knowledge, this is the first integrated event-based system which provides both depth as well as multispectral sensing.
 First, we validate the quality of our depth reconstruction by demonstrating up to 60\% average improvement in the RMSE over other commercial off-the-shelf depth sensors.
 Next, we demonstrate event-based multispectral sensing using wavelengths between 650 nm to 850 nm in a lab setting and compare our results to a commercial multispectral sensor and a ground truth spectrometer.
 Furthermore, we demonstrate RGB color image reconstruction using a portable version limited to RGB light projection, as well as material differentiation utilizing both the depth and spectral data on real-world data from a Masoala Rainforest.